nsolak13/OOP_PD/README.md

-# Patika.Dev platformunda yapılan çalışmaları içerir.
+# Patika.Dev | Works that i did in kodluyoruz&patika platforms.